Skip to content

 curl -s http://localhost:8080/observe/stats/queries | jq

-If successful, you’ll see query statistics.
-If you see "error": "pg_stat_statements extension not available", the extension is not installed or not loaded.
+You’ll see query statistics on success.
+The "error": "pg_stat_statements extension not available" message means the extension isn’t installed or loaded.

 To refresh the view, either: